romulojales/to-be-musician/README.md

         $ git clone git@github.com:romulojales/to-be-musician.git to_be_musician

-Use pip to install all project's dependencies:
+Use `make setup` to install all project's dependencies and run migrations:

         $ cd to_be_musician/
-        $ pip install -r requirements-dev.txt

-Oh yeah!
-The `requirements.txt` file is only for our buddy **Heroku**.
+        $ make setup

 Now you can run all tests:

-        $ cd to_be_a_musician/
-        $ python manage.py test
+        $ make test

-You need to run `syncdb` with `--migrate` to create your database with all the good stuff inside:

-        $ python manage.py syncdb --migrate

 And run the Django built-in server:

-        $ python manage.py runserver

-Soon, we'll create a `Makefile`.
-That is a promise.
+        $ make run

+The project uses `Sass` and `Compass`, so, if you want to do some styles, it's necessary to run the watcher:

+        $ make compass

 Facebook authentication x development environment